This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Pulmonary nodules are areas of abnormal tissue in your lungs.
-Nodules are usually found when a chest x-ray or CT scan is ordered for other health conditions.
+You may not have any symptoms, or you may have chest tightness, a cough, chest pain, or shortness of breath.
+Nodules are usually found with an x-ray or CT scan.
 Most nodules are not cancerous.
-However, it is still very important for you to return for follow-up testing so your condition can be monitored.
+However, it is still important for you to return for follow-up testing to monitor your condition.

 Follow up with your healthcare provider:

 Your healthcare provider will refer you to a pulmonologist.
 Your pulmonologist will monitor your nodules for any change or growth.
 Nodules that grow quickly may require a biopsy to check for cancer.
 You may need to be monitored for 1 to 3 years.
 Write down your questions so you remember to ask them during your visits.

 Do not smoke: